Comac C919: Entry into service

-Shrinking the C919: C919-600
+Shrinking the C919 for high-altitudes: C919-600

-In September 2023, Comac Chairman He Dongfeng revealed, however, that shortened and extended variants of the C919 would also be built, covering a range from 130 to 240 seats.
+In September 2023, Comac Chairman He Dongfeng revealed that shortened and extended variants of the C919 would also be built, covering a range from 130 to 240 seats.

 On 17 December 2023, COMAC signed a deal with Tibet Airlines to jointly develop the high-altitude version of the jet in order to serve passengers in the Tibetan-Himalayan plateau.
 The shortened version of the C919 is anticipated to serve routes with high-altitude landing sites, with a typical seating range of 140 to 160 passengers.
-It is designed to be capable of operating at all the high-plateau airports in China including the highest commercial airport in the world — Daocheng Yading Airport (ZUDC/DCY) at 14,472 feet, which is only served by specially up-rated and modified Airbus A319-115 and A319-133 at this time.
+It is designed to be capable of operating at all the high-plateau airports in China including the highest commercial airport in the world, Daocheng Yading Airport (ZUDC/DCY) at an altitude of 14,472 feet, which was only served by specially up-rated and modified Airbus A319-115 and A319-133 up to the middle of the 2020s.

-In August, 2025, it is reported that the outer wingbox of the first C919-600 (MSN 00032), the shortened fuselage version, has been granted by CAAC Shanghai certification center of its airworthiness certificate.
-It is also the first structural component of the upcoming C919-600 to receive the approval.
+In August 2025, it was reported that the outer wingbox of the first C919-600 (MSN 00032), the shortened fuselage version, was granted its airworthiness certificate by CAAC Shanghai certification center.
+It was also the first structural component of the C919-600 to receive approval.

+On 8 January 2026, it was reported that the first C919-600 prototype was rolled out from the production line in Shanghai Pudong.
+On 21 January 2026, the first C919-600 prototype with test registration "B-002U" was spotted by photographers at COMAC's production site at Shanghai Pudong International Airport.
+On 29 July 2026, the C919-600 prototype made its first flight, with the flight lasting 1hr 59 minutes.

 Stretching the C919: C919-800

 In September 2023, Comac Chairman He Dongfeng revealed that shortened and extended variants of the C919 would also be built, covering a range from 130 to 240 seats.
-The type is expected to enter service by 2030.
+The extended type is expected to enter service by 2030.